WeatherMagic/thor/doc/API.md

 /api/dimension/zoom-level/long/lat/year/month
 ```

+Where the two schemes gives different resolution on data.
+The first returns interpolated data for every month, with extreme values for that month.
+The second URL scheme returns data points for every day during specified month.

-Where ''dimension'' is one of the following:
+** ''dimension'' is one of the following: **

 - temperature
 - air-pressure
 - precipitation
 - water-level

-Zoom level is one of a predefined set of zoom levels, these are not yet specified.
+**Zoom level is one of a predefined set of zoom levels, these are not yet specified.**

 All methods must be called using HTTP(S).
 Arguments can be passed as GET or POST params, or a mix.